 Thinking Big to Manage Our Urban Forests & Natural Areas

-The city of Kent is partnering with Forterra, other organizations and - important! - community volunteers to restore Kent's forested parks, wetlands and other natural areas.
+The city of Kent is partnering with Forterra, other organizations and community volunteers to restore Kent's forested parks, wetlands and other natural areas.
 The Green Kent Partnership is part of the Green Cities Network, which includes Seattle, Tacoma, Redmond, Kirkland, Everett and Puyallup.
-Find out what the other Green Cities are doing.

 Extra, Extra, Read All About It!

-People, plants, events: they're all in the Green Kent e-newsletter.
-SUBSCRIBE HERE!
+People, plants, events: they're all in the Green Kent Newsletter.
+SUBSCRIBE